HarisRasul12/Generative-Art/README.md

-This project involves using a neural style transfer that stakes the style of one image and the content of another to generate fused composite images.
-From there the outputs of the NST will be used a data st to feed into a GANS architecture to produce randimly geerated images similar to the fused compoistes.
+This project involves using a neural style transfer that takes the style of one image and the content of another to generate fused composite images.
+From there the outputs of the NST will be used a data set to feed into a generative adversarial network (GAN) to produce generated images similar to the fused compoistes.

-The NST structure has followed models found online, and the GANS architectur as well.
-We will be creating and modifying losses and accuracies of these models as well changing major architecture compoenents of the neural networks such as style weightings and  content weightings.
+The NST structure has followed models found online.
+We will be creating and modifying losses and accuracies of these models as well as changing major architecture componenets of the neural networks such as style weightings and  content weightings.

 <img width="643" alt="Screen Shot 2022-03-13 at 3 45 34 PM" src="https://user-images.githubusercontent.com/66268214/158076335-cf072895-4b5b-49c0-b980-7df46b253d83.png">

-The neural style transfer model is found in the follwoing 2 files NST.ipynb, and Neural_Style_Transfer.ipynb.
-WE tesed two different models to see which produces the better results and determineD after tetsing that NST.ipynb had the better model.
-We determined this by chnaging style weightings and comosite weightings to get the results as seen above.
+The neural style transfer model is found in the follwoing 2 files NST.ipynb.
+WE tesed two different models to see which produces the better results and determined after tetsing that NST.ipynb had the better model.
+We determined this by changing style weightings and content weightings to get the results as seen above.

 The orginal models for the two NST sructures can be found in the following: